2018 Orlando City SC season: April

 On April 8, the Lions made team history by securing their first win from a 2-goal deficit, with Dwyer scoring the game-winning goal in the 87th minute for a dramatic 3–2 comeback victory against the Portland Timbers.
 The result also marked the first back-to-back wins for the club since April 29, 2017.
-With all three goals scored in the final ten minutes, they lead the league with 25 in the last three seasons, reaffirming the nickname "Cardiac Cats."
+With all three goals scored in the final ten minutes, they led the league with 25 in the last three seasons, reaffirming the nickname "Cardiac Cats."
 Five days later, Joe Bendik picked up his first clean sheet of the season to go along with four saves, while Dwyer scored his 99th goal in all career caps, for the Lions' first away win of the season: a 2–0 shutout of the Philadelphia Union.
 The winning streak stretched to four in a 3–2 home victory against the San Jose Earthquakes, courtesy of goals from Mueller, Kljestan, and Dwyer.
 Both Mueller and Dwyer's goals were milestones: Mueller's strike came 63 seconds into the match, making it the fastest MLS goal in the club's history, and Dwyer's goal marked his 100th career goal in all competitions.
 Then, in yet another come-from-behind thriller and their fifth straight win to close out the month, Orlando City defeated the Colorado Rapids with a 2–1 scoreline at the high altitude of DSG Park.